DamianSuess/damiansuess/readme.md

 <img align="right" alt="Gif" src="https://raw.githubusercontent.com/DamianSuess/DamianSuess/master/images/NightCoding.gif" width="400" />

-Who doesn't like exploring for a new challenge.
-I'm a robotics engineer by day, and at night still crackin' away buring that midnight oil on something new (_since the mid 90s_).
+Who doesn't like exploring for a new challenge?
+I'm a robotics engineer by day, and at night still crackin' away, buring that midnight oil on something new (_since the mid 90s_).

 > Always innovate & never loose that steam!